 The price mechanism is an economic term.
 It refers to buyers and sellers who negotiate prices of goods or services depending on Demand and Supply.
 It is a market-based mechanism that matches the Buyers and Sellers through price rationing.

-When investors engage in a trade, the Buyer will announce a price he is willing to pay (the BID price) and the Seller will announce a price he is willing to accept (the
+When investors engage in a trade, the Buyer will announce a price he is willing to pay (the BID price), and the Seller will announce a price he is ready to accept (the ASK price).

 What is Supply and Demand In Forex Market Trading?